-- find out about the sun by sharing what I already know and by listening to - understand that the sun is powerful - think about how we must be SunSmart because of the sun's energy.
+- find out about the sun by sharing what I already know and by listening to experts - understand that the sun is powerful - think about how we must be SunSmart because of the sun's energy.

-- identify the sun and some | Use a KWL chart (Resource 7) to identify what we already know about the - Record 4-5 responses.
-Record 4 things we would like to know. - Use a data projector to show the solar system chart http://solarsystem.nasa. gov/planets/ (Resource 8).
+- Use a KWL chart (Resource 12) to identify what we already know about the sun. - Record 4-5 responses.
+Record 4 things we would like to know. - Use a data projector to show the solar system chart http://solarsystem.nasa. gov/planets/ (Resource 13).
 Unpack how the chart shows how the sun is the centre, how the rings show how the planets rotate around the sun.
 Model this by acting it out.
 Students need explicit instruction to understand these representations.